crccheck/lunchbot/README.md

 * `name` (required) -- The human friendly name of the venue
 * `coordinates` (required) -- The lat/long of the venue
 * `url` -- The url to link to.
 If there's a url to the daily specials, this is it
-* `special` -- A `cheerio` object representing the html for what the special is.
+* `menu` -- A `cheerio` object representing the html for what the menu/special is.
   This is always scraped from `url`.
-In the future, we should support more types.
+Can also just be a String.

 > Why didn't you create a Venue class?
 We didn't need it